 Anyone who has ever tried to soldier on with a shoulder or arm injury knows how debilitating and exhausting this can be.
 Humans spend many hours of their days carrying loads, extending their arms and rotating their shoulders in order to perform basic functions like showering, gardening, lifting young children or walking the dog on a lead.
-Being able to perform these fundamental tasks without pain should not be a luxury.
-In fact, it’s quite easily achievable if the pain is treated by an experienced Physiotherapist.

 - Athletics, Gardening;